UK Queen Elizabeth's husband Philip, 97, recovers after car crash

 Witnesses told media the accident had occurred when Philip was pulling out of a driveway onto a main road, with pictures from the scene showing Philip’s Land Rover overturned on the side of the road.

-Police said both drivers involved in the accident had been breath tested but neither were over the alcohol limit.
+“As is standard procedure with injury collisions, the incident will be investigated and any appropriate action taken,” Norfolk police said in a statement.

+“We are aware of the public interest in this case, however, as with any other investigation it would be inappropriate to speculate on the causes of the collision until an investigation is carried out.”

 Coincidentally, local councillors were due to meet on Friday to discuss safety concerns and lower speed limits on the road where the accident took place.

 Philip retired from public life in 2017, although he still occasionally appears alongside his 92-year-old wife at official engagements.